Cynadyde/Teleportals/README.md

 # BookShelves

-Teleportals is a Spigot MC Plugin that lets the player build and link together their own End Gateway portals in survival mode.
+Teleportals is a Spigot MC Plugin that lets the player build and link together End Gateway portals in survival mode.
 Visit this plugin's [SpigotMC Page]() for more information.

 To install, simply place the jar file in your server's `plugins` folder.
 There are no dependencies.